 When last spring the Royal Academy of Arts in London devoted an exhibition to the mysterious painter Giorgione, his ‘La Vecchia’ quickly ran with the most attention.
 The Guardian examined the unusual painting of the ragged, old woman extensively.
 How it contained all conventional style elements of the Italian Renaissance portraits – the pose, light and delicate brushwork – but at the same time showed that these conventions were lies.
 “Reality is decay.
 Time is death,” the British newspaper wrote.

 Time is lenient to no one thing or person.
 This is perhaps the most important theme throughout the work of Guidi.
 The passage of time is felt not only in the sequences and repetitions, but also in the play of light and shadow.
-Time is visible in the many weathered facades that Guidi chooses to photograph, and where erosion leaves an almost liquid print.
-Guidi’s melancholic colors are found in peeling paint and the worn, corroded materials, captured aptly with his large format camera.
+Time is visible in the many weathered facades that Guidi chooses to photograph, where erosion leaves an almost liquid print; in peeling paint and the worn, corroded materials, captured aptly and in melancholic colors with his large format camera.

 Robert Adams once said that a good landscape photograph offers something geographically, something metaphorical and something autobiographical.
 Guidi’s agrees with his American contemporary.
 Only he would replace the term ‘metaphorical’ with ‘hinting’, as he confided to me some years ago.
 Zooming out wider onto the urban landscape and its inhabitants, his images bathe in the cinematic atmosphere of Italian neorealism.
 Here Guidi reveals himself at his most wistful.
 Italy is the old woman in the painting by Giorgione.